The-Marcy-Lab-School/local-environment-setup-mac/README.md

 ![download](./assets/download.png)

-3. Lauch VS Code and open the Command Palette by typing Shift+Command+P (⇧⌘P).
+3. Open VS Code and open the Command Palette by typing Shift+Command+P (⇧⌘P).
 Then type 'shell command' to find the Shell Command: Install 'code' command in PATH command.
 Click it to install.

 ![shell](./assets/shell.png)